Dear Mr. Fisher,

 That position - of being exposed to good musicianship for the first time - is one whose influence is life-lasting, as I well know, having been raised on the Beatles.

 Unfortunately, about a year ago, I had to leave my job as an engineer at Ford here in Michigan due to a rare condition that blinds me in either or both eyes.
-I never know until I open my eyes in the morning whether I’ll see and it usually takes five weeks before I get my sight back.
+I never know until I open my eyes in the morning whether I'll see and it usually takes five weeks before I get my sight back.
 I will usually have 1 to 5 days of good vision before the whole thing starts again.
-Because of this, I have had a lot of “down” time (both literally and figuratively) in the last year and when I can see, I look for things to do on the computer.
-I heard a Heart song on the radio the other day and decided to look at some Youtube videos of some of those great songs and it occurred to me that I didn’t know the name of Heart’s main guitarist and found it was you!
-Since then, I have watched a lot of the interviews of you on the web and I especially love this Youtube video of you doing “Love Alive” acoustically;
+Because of this, I have had a lot of "down" time (both literally and figuratively) in the last year and when I can see, I look for things to do on the computer.
+I heard a Heart song on the radio the other day and decided to look at some Youtube videos of some of those great songs and it occurred to me that I didn't know the name of Heart's main guitarist and found it was you!
+Since then, I have watched a lot of the interviews of you on the web and I especially love the Youtube video of you doing "Love Alive" acoustically.

-RF: This was at Delta State University, where I was talking to students and staff in 2008.
+RF: That was at Delta State University, where I was talking to students and staff in 2008.
 Pretty crude compared to the version of the song that will be on my new album, All Told.

 From your interviews, I can tell you are truly a kind and thoughtful person!

 RF: I view the position of a public figure as one of great responsibility, as we influence much more than many realize.
 To be a positive influence, one can't merely act a role, one must be that which inspires and uplifts, which is why I enjoy receiving messages like the one you sent today.

 You also seem to be so joyful in your life.
 My favorite author, C.S.
 Lewis talked about how important it is to be joyful in one's outlook in life and one can just see it in your eyes that you are there.